 Muscles worked: Lower rectus abdominis, hip flexors Level: Beginner

-Squeezing the medicine ball between your feet increases resistance on the lower abs without changing the movement pattern of a standard leg raise.
+Squeezing the medicine ball between your feet adds resistance without changing the movement the lower abs still do the same job, just harder.

 How to do it: